MrinmayeeKulkarni/Cloud-Map-Reduce-and-Distributed-Jobs/README.md

-# Cloud-Map-Reduce-and-Distributed-Jobs
+# Cloud MapReduce and Distributed Jobs

-Using Distributed Computing Platform
+Using Distributed Computing Platform in Launching Dataproc jobs in Cloud Composer and Image Processing using Apache Spark clusters